- How do I rent a home?

 Usually it takes a minimum of two weeks to process the rents, check the property, conduct the inventory and draw up the agreement.
 We will not allow you to have the keys to the property until the reference check is complete, you have signed the tenancy agreement and paid the balance deposit and first month’s rent.

 This money needs to have cleared into our account, so you need to pay it at least 4 days before you move in or bring a banker’s draft or pay by debit card on the day you collect the keys.

 What happens if the agreement falls through?

 If the Landlord pulls out, through no fault on your part, you will receive your holding deposit back.
-If we have done the reference checks, we will retain your tenant fee, but will also hold your references and try to find you somewhere else to live.

 Who will manage my property?